 How is monkeypox spread?

-Monkeypox can spread to others through close, personal, often skin-to-skin contact, including:
+Monkeypox spreads to others through close, personal, often skin-to-skin contact, including:

-- Direct contact with monkeypox rash, scabs or body fluids from a person with monkeypox, including sexual contact.
+- Direct contact with monkeypox rash or scabs from a person with monkeypox, including sexual contact.

 - Touching objects, fabrics (clothing, bedding or towels) and surfaces that have been used by someone with monkeypox.